Homqyy/hengine-docker/README.md

 3. Run the container: Your configuration will be parsed.

 4. Access the `9090` port using a client.

+### Stream Tempalte Configuration

+Stream template configuration is the same, the difference is that its path is `/usr/local/hengine/conf/stream.conf.d/`

 ## Supported Cipher Suites List